nvimpel/chipwhisperer/docs/source/Targets/CW303 XMEGA.md

 ### Building Firmware

-Building Firmware for this target requires make and avr-gcc.
+Building firmware for this target requires make and avr-gcc.
-Installation of both these are covered in https://chipwhisperer.readthedocs.io/en/latest/prerequisites.html
+Installation of both these are covered in the {doc}`installation instructions <../installation>`.

 If you have make and avr-gcc, you can build firmware by navigating via command line to the relevant build directory and running: